FREE 5-Ingredient Recipe EBook

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for cooking lobster tails, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for cooking lobster tails, what each one does in my recipe, and substitution options.
+For measurements, see the recipe card.

-- Lobster Tails – This recipe works with both warm water and cold water lobster, but if you have a choice, get the latter.
+- Lobster Tails – This recipe works with both warm water and cold water lobster, but I highly recommend the latter if you can get it.
 It has a whiter, firmer meat and tastes better.
 You can buy lobster tails at most grocery stores or at the seafood market (the freshest option), but I often prefer warehouse clubs because they have larger ones for a better price.

 - Salted Butter – Adds flavor, locks in moisture, and helps with browning.
-I use salted butter and don’t need salt, but you could also use unsalted butter and add salt separately (you’ll need 1/8 teaspoon of salt, or more to taste, if your butter is unsalted).
+I usually use salted butter, so I don’t need additional salt.
+You can also use unsalted butter and add salt separately (you’ll need 1/8 teaspoon of salt, or more to taste).
 Feel free to add some black pepper if you like, too.

 - Garlic – Use 2 fresh, crushed garlic cloves.
 Minced garlic is more likely to burn (and won’t mix with the other ingredients as well), so I don’t recommend it for broiled lobster tail.
 You can also substitute 1/2 teaspoon of garlic powder if that’s what you have on hand, but I think fresh tastes best.